Ir al contenido

 • *"If a malicious actor intercepted this exact payload, how would they bypass the validation?"*

-By repeatedly stripping away layers and forcing the AI to audit its own variations recursively, I expose tiny architectural gaps that would otherwise make it to production.
-This relentless loop of continuous improvement is what hardens a "good" system into an enterprise-grade one.
+By stripping away layers and forcing recursive self-auditing, I expose the tiny architectural gaps that would otherwise reach production.
+This loop is what separates a "good" system from an enterprise-grade one.

 Building the Inquisitor Node